reyesjmUNC/ReyesEtAl_JESEE_PAH/README.md

 3) run /20_mfiles_PAH/analysis.m

 Note:
-The function /20_mfiles_PAH/exhaustive....m was originally run using a parallel computing shell script, so fully running this function may be computationally timely.
+The function /20_mfiles_PAH/exhaustiveSoftDevelopment.m was originally run using a parallel computing shell script, so fully running this function without parallel computing may be computationally timely.